FabianoEger/tago-documentation/concepts.rst

 Managing Devices
 ****************

-Under the **General Information** session, you can find detailed information about the device.
+Under the **General Information** section, you can find detailed information about the device.
 In your list of devices, select one to get more information, and click on MORE to obtain details.

 Activated